mossnicholas/scATAC/README.md

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-Then the heatmap of the cluster with 20.5% of cells - there is noticeable reduced definition of the +1 nucleosome.
-Prior to transcription-factor binding, this nucleosome is often depleted as part of an activation complex.
+The second example cluster has noticeablably reduced definition of the +1 nucleosome, as most cells have fewer ATAC fragments in the 100 to 200 bp range upstream.
+Prior to transcription-factor binding, this +1 nucleosome is often depleted as part of an activation complex.

 ``` r
 PBMC_cluster6 = fread("https://raw.github.com/mossnicholas/scATAC/main/PBMC_mats/PBMC_SMC_cluster6.txt")